NushaMBZ/aide-memoire/Level 4/AGM4367/N Unit-02 S-14.md

 - Promotion: All the activities you undertake to make your target audience aware of your product or service.

+#/Q

+#Q
-Selling: This is a subset of marketing.
+Selling :: This is a subset of marketing.
 It focuses specifically on the process of <mark style="background: #FF5582A6;">persuading customers to make a purchase.</mark> This involves activities such as personal interactions, presentations, negotiations, and closing deals.
+#/Q

 |**Marketing**|**Sales**|
 |---|---|